 Pool hall.
 Dylan's playing pool with a disheveled looking guy in a wife-beater shirt.
 He asks who the babe was he was hanging with the other night, and Dylan mumbles, "Valerie."
 Disheveled Guy asks what happened to her, and Dylan's like, "Dunno and don't much care."
 Disheveled Guy says he'd care...at least for a week or two (ew), so Dylan encourages him to hook him up with Valerie and then takes a swig of his breakfast beer.

 Dorm.
-Brandon looks on as Gloria packs up Josh's stuff and remarks how tough this must be for her.
+Brandon looks on as Gloria packs up Josh's stuff and remarks on how tough this must be for her.
 She tells him it's been hard on her family, especially Mama Richland.
-She says that Josh never mentioned his friendship with Brandon, not that he would have since he was never very chatty about his personal life.
+She says that Josh never mentioned his friendship with Brandon, not that he would have since he was never chatty about his personal life.
 She then urges him to take something of Josh's he might like as a keepsake, but Brandon doesn't look interested.
 Gloria picks up one of Josh's sweaters and says that blue was his favorite color - then hands it to Brandon, and he looks uncomfortable about taking it, but politely accepts it.

 Beach house.
 Donna and Clare are painting the walls of their apartment purple and orange (a blechy color combination) and for some reason Clare has a video camera running, recording them as they do this.
 Clare tells Donna about the cute guy she met in her computer class and that he urged her to get involved with campus TV.
 Donna cluelessly remarks that her ex was a "video freak" (as well as a freak who thought he was a musician).
 The phone rings and it's Felice calling Donna to remind her to show up at the tea to meet Gerald/Garfield.
 Donna assures her mom she'll be there, but forbids her to give the loser her number until she can confirm that he's not an ogre.
 After that, Donna and Clare stare at the half painted wall, which looks terrible, and Clare declares that it's "avant garde trash" and that they should leave it as is.
-I doubt the landlord will appreciate the extra work it's going to take to get the avant garde-ness off the wall when their lease runs out.
+I'm not sure the landlord will appreciate the extra work it's going to take to get the avant garde-ness off the wall when their lease runs out.
 The doorbell rings, and it's Brandon who's come to see Kelly...and he enters her room and finds her asleep holding her psychology book.
 He kisses her awake and tells her about his conversation with Gloria, then shows her the blue sweater she forced on him as a gift.
 Kelly scrunches her face and says it's creepy to take a dead person's knitwear as a souvenir, and Brandon tells her the whole thing is creepy.
 Kelly asks him if he wants to come to bed, and suddenly he gets irritable and says he doesn't feel like it.
 He starts beating himself up about the eulogy and thinks it was lame, especially considering he watched Josh burn to a crisp.
 He morosely remarks that it could have been him inside that car, and Kelly tells him that Dylan said the same sort of depressing shit after his father fake blew up.
 Her comment seems to rub Brandon the wrong way, and he abruptly gets up and tells her he wants to be alone.

 California University.
 Kelly tells Ahn-drea she doesn't have a clue how to help Brandon deal with his grief.
 She feels like she screwed up when Dylan's dad died and doesn't want to repeat the misstep with Brandon.
 She laments that everything she says seems to be the wrong thing, but Ahn-drea assures her that that's probably not true - but the only real advice she can give her is to love him.
 Kelly nods and thanks her.